dantleech/blog/content/posts/2022-12-18-leaving-berlin.md

 and I earned about £3,000.
 In retrospect I was grossly underpaid, but it gave me the financial freedom to leave the UK and cycle around France.

-In the following years I have mostly been living in Europe - France, Austria and, for the past 5 years, Germany.
+In the following years I have mostly been [travelling](https://www.dantleech.com/touring/) and living in Europe - France, Austria and, for the past 5 years, Germany.

 ![karlmarxallee](/images/2022-12-18/1.jpg)